UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-multi-generate-artifact-info/usage.md

 ![](media/zos_example_output_dbrm.jpg?resize=602%2C68)

-Similarly, you can deploy to create a template with only selected elements.
+Similarly, you can use <b>deploy types</b> to create a template with only selected elements.

 ### Understanding custom properties filter in the plugin step through a scenario
 #### Scenario